Keygoksmg/Keygoksmg.github.io/content/_index.md

 - *Aug.
 1-2, 2022*
 :speech_balloon: I will talk about acknowledgement and science of science at [SOCIOECONOMIC NETWORKS AND NETWORK SCIENCE WORKSHOP 2022](https://sites.google.com/view/waseda-socioecon-networks-2022/socioeconomic-networks-and-network-science-workshop-2022) hosted at Waseda University.

+- *Aug.
+29-Sep.
+2, 2022*
+I will participate in the workshop: [Reconstructing Network Dynamics from Data: Applications to Neuroscience and Beyond](http://www.ipam.ucla.edu/programs/workshops/reconstructing-network-dynamics-from-data-applications-to-neuroscience-and-beyond/) hosted by IPAM, UCLA

 - *Oct.
 17-21, 2022*
 :speech_balloon: My contribution talk at [Conference on COMPELX SYSTEMS 2022](https://www.ccs2022.org/).
 Also, I have been awarded a student grant:tada: